-The schedules of the immersion trips are jam packed with life changing experiences.
+The schedules of the immersion trips are packed with several potential life changing experiences.
 The speakers range from political figures, to priests, to local members of the communities who each have their unique perspective on the issues of poverty and global change.
-You can click either of these two links to see the schedules from past trips to Nicaragua and El Salvador.
+The ICP offers three trips:

 - Dominican Republic -August 1-8, 2016.

 Note: Our trip to El Salvador is coordinated by the Center for Global Education